 IHS employees involved in the selection process are obliged to handle and process your data securely.
 These persons will ensure that the confidentiality of the data is maintained, within the scope of the intended use.
 Your data will not be transmitted to third parties.

 Your data will be kept for the duration of the application process, any subsequent employment and after the application and/or employment, the data will be held for the duration of the respective statutory retention period.
 If there is no legal justification for storage, the retention period of a rejected application is 7 months.
 An automatically sent notification to you about the destruction of the data will not occur.

 Data that the IHS processes as part of its research activities

 The responsible handling of data that is processed as part of research is of great importance to the IHS and its researchers.
 If data is not anonymized but processed with personal details, this is done only on the basis of legal provisions.
+This includes in particular the legitimate basis of the GDPR and the DSG (Federal Act concerning the Protection of Personal Data), as well as special legal stipulations as for example in the BstatG (Austrian Federal Statistics Act).
+Furthermore the IHS preserves to carry out processing due to §2d FOG (Austrian Research Organisation Act).
 If the data are collected directly from those affected, they will be informed about the purpose and use.